ormesam/tracked/README.md

 Tracked detects jumps using the devices accelerometer.
 It works by detecting when the device is in "freefall" and taking other factors into account, such as the speed.
 This feature is a work in progress.

-I'm always on the lookout for keen mountain bikers to help test the app!
+I have put in thousands of hours into this project and I'm always on the lookout for keen mountain bikers to help test the app!
 If you fancy giving it a go drop me an email (details in profile) and I'll add you to the internal testers.